mpi2/LAMA/lama/tests/README.md

 ### TODO
 * Make more tests
 * Make tests that query the output data to ensure everything has been procesed correctly
+* Make the permutation tests output to main stats folder